 It is very important that nurse education should make the principles of research mandatory for them.
 This way, every nurse can understand how to implement inquiry and scholarly work into practice standards.

-Board memberships and nurse committees are encouraged to put in more professional standards and health policy.
+Board memberships and nurse committees are encouraged to put in more professional standards and health policies.

 But, the ability to carry on the professional practice standards must continue to exist.